1960 Valdivia earthquake: Seiches

-A seiche of more than 1 meter was observed on Panguipulli Lake following the earthquake.
+A seiche (type of standing wave) of more than 1 meter was observed on Panguipulli Lake following the earthquake.
 On 22 May, a seiche occurred also in Nahuel Huapi Lake, on the Argentine side of the Andes, more than 200 km away from Valdivia.
 The wave, most likely produced by an earthquake-triggered sediment slide at the lake bottom, killed two people and destroyed a pier in San Carlos de Bariloche city.

 Riñihue Lake's flood

 During the Great Chilean earthquake, several landslides west of Tralcán Mountain blocked the outflow of Riñihue Lake.
 Riñihue Lake is the lowest of the Seven Lakes chain and receives a constant inflow from the Enco River.
-The blocked San Pedro River, which drains the lake, passes through several towns before reaching the city of Valdivia near the coast.
+The dammed San Pedro River, which drains the lake, passes through several towns before reaching the city of Valdivia near the coast.

-As the San Pedro River was blocked, the water level of Riñihue Lake started to rise quickly.
-Each meter the water level rose was equivalent to 20 million cubic meters, which meant that 480 million cubic meters of water would release into the San Pedro River (easily overpowering its flow capacity of 400 m3 per second if it rose above the final, 24-meter-high dam.
+As the San Pedro River was impounded, the water level of Riñihue Lake started to rise quickly.
+Each meter the water level rose was equivalent to 20 million cubic meters, which meant that 480 million cubic meters of water would release into the San Pedro River, easily overpowering its flow capacity of 400 m3 per second if it rose above the final, 24-meter-high dam.
 This potential disaster would have violently flooded all the settlements along the course of the river in less than five hours, with more dire consequences if the dam suddenly broke.

 About 100,000 people lived in the affected zone.
 Plans were made to evacuate Valdivia, and many people left.
 To avoid the destruction of the city, several military units and hundreds of workers from ENDESA, CORFO, and MOP started an effort to control the lake.
 Twenty-seven bulldozers were put into service, but they had severe difficulties moving in the mud near the dams, so dykes had to be constructed with shovels from June onwards.
 The work was not restricted to the lake; drainages from other parts of the Seven Lakes were dammed to minimize additional flow into Riñihue Lake.
 These dams were removed later, with the exception of Calafquén Lake, which still retains its dam.

 By 23 June, the main dam had been lowered from 24 to 15 m, allowing 3 billion cubic metres of water to leave the lake gradually, but still with considerable destructive power.
 The team was led by ENDESA engineer Raúl Sáez.